Shilajit

 |---|---|---|---|

-| Oral capsule (purified PrimaVie) | capsule standardized to >=50% fulvic acid | 200-500 mg/day | 250-500 mg/day |
+| Oral capsule (purified PrimaVie) | Capsule standardized to at least 50% fulvic acid | 200-500 mg/day | 250-500 mg/day |

-| Oral resin dissolved in water | black-brown resin, pea-sized portion dissolved in warm (not hot) water | 300-500 mg/day | |
+| Oral resin dissolved in water | Black-brown resin, pea-sized portion dissolved in warm water | No modern RCT dose established for raw resin | 300-500 mg/day |

-| Oral powder | dried powdered extract, loose or encapsulated | 300-500 mg/day |
+| Oral powder | Dried powdered extract, loose or encapsulated | No separate clinical range established beyond purified extract dosing | 300-500 mg/day |

 Protocols

-Standard daily (capsule) Clinical
+Standard daily capsule Clinical

 - Dose

-- 500 mg PrimaVie
+- 500 mg purified shilajit

 - Frequency

-- daily, morning
+- Daily, morning

 - Duration